rbertolusso/intubate/README.md

 machine learning,
 meta-analysis,
 phylogenetics,
-..., will not have to install *all* the packages for which interfaces are provided if they intend to use only a subset of them.
-They only need to install the subset of packages they intend to use.
+..., you will not have to install *all* the packages for which interfaces are provided if you intend to use only a subset of them.
+You only need to install the subset of packages you intend to use (which are probably already installed).

-Also, some packages may be in conflict if loaded simultaneously, leading to a segmentation fault (for example, kernlab functions fail when testing the whole examples provided with `intubate`, but not when testing kernlab only examples in a clean environment.
+Also, there are cases where some packages are in conflict if loaded simultaneously, leading to a segmentation fault (for example, kernlab functions fail when testing the whole examples provided with `intubate`, but not when testing kernlab only examples in a clean environment.
 I ignore which is/are the other(s) package(s) conflicting with it.
-The only thing I know is that has to have a name that is alphabetically ordered before kernlab.
-Pick your guess from the list of packages below)
+The only thing I know is that the package name is alphabetically ordered prior to kernlab)

 #### Interfaces "on demand", or by calling non-pipe-aware functions directly
 `intubate` *also* let's